Complexity of a Projected Newton-CG Method for Optimization with Bounds: Introduction

-where $f: \bR^{n} \rightarrow \bR$ is twice continuously differentiable and is bounded below by $\fl$ on the feasible region $\Omega$.
+where $f: \bR^{n} \rightarrow \bR$ is twice continuously differentiable and is bounded below by $\fl>-\infty$ on the closed feasible set $\Omega$.
 We focus on $\Omega$ defined by nonnegativity constraints on a subset $\sI$ of the variables, that is,

-Bounds are the most fundamental type of inequality constraint.
-Euclidean projection onto the feasible set $\Omega$, a trivial operation for such constraints, is a fundamental component of several successful algorithms.
-Bound-constrained subproblems often arise in algorithms for more complicated constrained optimization problems, for example, in augmented Lagrangian methods.
-Bound constraints are also common in machine learning, in such problems as nonnegative least-squares and nonnegative matrix factorization \cite{gillis2014and}.
+Bounds are the simplest type of inequality constraint.
+Euclidean projection onto the feasible set $\Omega$, a trivial operation when $\Omega$ is defined by bounds, is a fundamental component of several successful algorithms.
+Bound-constrained subproblems often arise in algorithms for more complicated constrained optimization problems, such as augmented Lagrangian methods. \revn{Bound constraints also appear in popular problems such as nonnegative least-squares and nonnegative matrix factorization \cite{gillis2014and}.} \rev{Approaches of several types have been proposed for solving this problem, including gradient projection, active set methods, and interior-point methods. \revn{See \cite{nocedal2006numerical} for details.}}